-Did you know that the Adirondack Park has over 3,000 ponds and lakes?
+Did you know that the Adirondacks region has more than 3,000 ponds and lakes?
 The Thousand Islands is home to the famous St. Lawrence River, where the wreckage of five ships have made it a scuba diver's paradise.
-And these are just a few of the 179 state parks that call New York State home.
+And these are just a few of the 215 state and national parks that call New York State home.
 As you can imagine, you don't have to travel far to find an outdoor adventure in New York State.
-The Catskills and Hudson Valley are just a short ride from Manhattan, and the Finger Lakes are close enough for a real getaway from most major metropolitan areas.
+Central New York and the Capital Saratoga regions bring you a host of activities from caverns and golf courses to balloon flights and tour boat cruises.